xJeris/EQEMU_Item_Expansions/README.md

 List of items by ID, and Name in the EQ Emulator database tables (vanilla install), along with the expansion they were released in (i.e., MIN_EXPANSION).<br/>

 ## Update Log
+11/1/2022<Br/>
 * Tradeskill_recipe table - 14,018 items have a min_expansion associated with them.
 22,100 total rows.
-(11/1/2022)
+* Added initial README.md.
 <br/>

 ## Sources